Blumed/weblibbs/README.md

 weblibbs
 ========

-Chrome ext for people who are dope.
+Chrome ext for people who are *dope*.